 standards today it is important to acknowledge the important strategies that brought them to market by inducting Mr. Britten to its Hall of Fame.

-“We are pleased that the MFMA has accepted our nomination of Mr. Britten.” said Jon Isaacs, VP and GM of Connor Sports Flooring “He has been a key piece in the growth and development of Connor and the sports flooring industry”
+“We are pleased that the MFMA has accepted our nomination of Mr. Britten.” said Doug Grove, Director of Sales at Connor Sports Flooring “He has been a key piece in the growth and development of Connor and the sports flooring industry”

 After college he was called upon to help build the Sawmill near Wakefield, MI in what would become Connorville, MI in March of 1933.
 He worked closely with Gordon R.P.
 Connor during this period living behind the company store in Connorville.
 Every fall he would drive Connor from the company headquarters in Marshfield, WI down to Arizona where the two would discussa variety of issues not the least of which was sales.
 Every spring he would drive Connor back to Marshfield and discuss the action plans they had set out on the drive to Arizona.